EbubechiNetworkShop/OSI-SECURITY-DEEP-DIVE/README.md

 # OSI-SECURITY-DEEP-DIVE
 In depth security hardening layout for the OSI model focusing on the understanding of vulnerabilities and proper security measures on all layers.
+# Comprehensive OSI Model Network Analysis Project

+This repository documents a deep-dive investigation into the 7 layers of the OSI model.
+By utilizing network simulation tools and packet analysis, I isolated, mapped, and analyzed real-world network mechanics unique to each layer of the network stack.

 ---

 ##  Project Roadmap & Architecture